“A form never observed before”: a flash of light of record energy disrupted the upper layers of the atmosphere

 The discovery should help understand the potential threat of future gamma-ray bursts.
 A worst-case scenario would be for such a powerful eruption to occur in our galaxy.
 It would have the power to “completely erase” the Earth’s ozone layer, explains Mirko Piersanti, author of the study.

-Everything on the surface would then be exposed to the Sun’s ultraviolet rays, which could wipe out life on Earth.
+Everything on the surface would then be exposed to the Sun’s ultraviolet rays, which might wipe out life on Earth.
 But don’t panic, because it is just as likely that the ionosphere absorbs all the gamma rays and that “nothing happens” for Earthlings, reassures the researcher.

 1700098933